yantonov/dot/README.md

 #### Mechanics
 Dot tool iterates over the current directory (including subdirectories) and creates symbolic links from ${HOME} to all files inside the current directory (source, target directories can be paramerized, HOME is the reasonable default).

 Backup files will be generated before the creation of symbolic links (to preserve the existing content of the files that may be different than those you want to link).
+Why you need backup: by default, on the fresh system, for example, it's possible that you already have some config files, the idea is to prevent missing any existing information.

 No specific layout (directory structure) or additional configuration files are required, just run the program inside the directory which contains your dot files.

 ```